Because no one should face an eating disorder alone.

 Eating disorders affect males and females of all ages and backgrounds.
 They appear to be on the rise, typically first manifest in the adolescent years and can have devastating impacts.
 In fact, they have the highest mortality rate of any mental illness.

-To help Albertans who are impacted, the Eating Disorder Support Network of Alberta (EDSNA) offers professionally-facilitated support groups in three locations as well as online support group in order to reach as many people as possible.
+To help Albertans who are impacted, the Eating Disorder Support Network of Alberta (EDSNA) offers professionally-facilitated support groups in Edmonton and Calgary as well as online support group in order to reach as many people as possible.